 Skills to highlight on a resume

 There are two main types of job-related skills for a resume: hard skills and soft skills.
 Hard skills, or technical skills, are those required to do the job, acquired through practice, education or training.
 Soft skills, also sometimes referred to as interpersonal skills or emotional intelligence, include traits such as communicating effectively and maintaining a positive attitude to achieve your goals.
-These are transferrable skills that you can take from one task or job to another.
+These are transferable skills that you can take from one task or job to another.

 When the hard skills and experience are equal between candidates, it can fall on soft skills to tip the balance.